nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * defines its *API* in an `interface` with the same projectName as the Component.
 * exposes its functionality using a concrete `{Component Name} Manager` class (which implements the corresponding API `interface` mentioned in the previous point.

-For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class which implements the `Logic` interface.
+For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes itsfunctionality using the `LogicManager.java` class which implements the `Logic` interface.

 ![Class Diagram of the Logic Component](images/LogicClassDiagram.png)

 **How the architecture components interact with each other**

-The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete 1`.
+The *Sequence Diagram* below shows how the components interact with each other for the scenario where the user issues the command `delete1`.

 <img src="images/ArchitectureSequenceDiagram.png" width="574" />